fluid-notion-systems/seaview/docs/BRP_EXTRAS.md

 # Bevy Remote Protocol (BRP) Extras Integration

-This document describes the BRP extras functionality integrated into Shoreview.
+This document describes the BRP extras functionality integrated into Seaview.

 ## About bevy_brp_extras